SAP-samples/teched2025-DT265/exercises/ex0/README.md

 5. Navigate to *Destinations*.
 6. View the existing destinations.
      1. print-service: Adds the application to manage print queues to SAP Build Work Zone.
+     2. s4hc: Consumes SAP S/4HANA Cloud OData services with principal propagation.
+In this session, basic authentication is used due to simpler demo use case.
+In the Partner Reference Application, the setup uses principal propagation with [OAuth 2.0 SAML Bearer authentication](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md#configure-oauth-authentication-for-odata-services).
+     3. s4hc-tech-user: Consumes SAP S/4HANA Cloud OData services using a technical basic authentication.
+     4. s4hc-url: Provides the SAP S/4HANA Cloud hostname for UI navigations and the name of the SAP S/4HANA Cloud Public Edition system as used by business users.

 ## Configure the Development Environment